ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Finished todo list

 **Thoughts:** Finalized and deployed.
 The code can be optimized further but I'm happy to see that it works soundly.
 Once I get more tools under my belt I might revamp it to be way better

+### Day 72: September 3, 2021

+**Today's Progress**: Learned about linting, made an image carousel, installed VScode extensions

+**Thoughts:** Was able to make the carousel pretty simply.
+Linting is cool and so are the extensions I installed, but I'm not sure if they're all active as is or if I need to make that happen.